NawelZk/Large_scale_computational_modelling_of_the_M1_and_M2_synovial_macrophages_in_Rheumatoid_Arthritis/README.md

 - DEG_macrophage.xlsx, the resulting differentially expressed genes from the GSE97779 dataset

-3. Extract_nodes_upstream_phenotype_of_interest : The folder comprises all the files and scripts used to extract nodes that are upstrem of the phenotypes of interest in both RA_M1_macrophage and RA_M2_macrophage models.
+**3. Extract_nodes_upstream_phenotype_of_interest** : The folder comprises all the files and scripts used to extract nodes that are upstrem of the phenotypes of interest in both RA_M1_macrophage and RA_M2_macrophage models.

 - M1_model_export_upstream_phenotype_of_interest.sbml and M2_model_export_upstream_phenotype_of_interest.sbml are the SBML files that correspond to the submodules upstream of the phenotypes of interest in both RA M1 macrophage and RA M2 macrophage models respectively.
 Both files were generated using CaSQ export option using the following command: